 There is a buzz or hum in the audio signal

-Buzzes and hums are generally analog audio problems, which means they are not caused by anything in your encoder or anything on the Ustream platform.
+Buzzes and hums are generally analog audio problems, which means they are not caused by anything in your encoder or anything on the IBM Cloud Video platform.
 Two common causes of buzzes and hums are grounding issues or radio frequency interference (RFI).
 When RFI is really bad, sometimes you are hearing radio stations or people talking through your audio wires.
 These problems can be difficult to solve since sometimes they are caused by the electrical wiring of the building you are in.
 Here are some potential solutions to fix a buzz or hum in your audio.

 Try switching your cables